xuyangcao/paper_reading/README.md

 ## Uncertainty Theory and Applications
-### A. Jungo and M. Reyes, “Assessing Reliability and Challenges of Uncertainty Estimations for Medical Image Segmentation,” in Medical Image Computing and Computer Assisted Intervention – MICCAI 2019, Cham, 2019, pp. 48–56, doi: 10.1007/978-3-030-32245-8_6. $\clubsuit \clubsuit \clubsuit\clubsuit$
+### A. Jungo and M. Reyes, “Assessing Reliability and Challenges of Uncertainty Estimations for Medical Image Segmentation,” in Medical Image Computing and Computer Assisted Intervention – MICCAI 2019, Cham, 2019, pp. 48–56, doi: 10.1007/978-3-030-32245-8_6.

 **Problem**
 - despite improvements in accuracy, the robustness aspects of these systems call for significant improvements for a successful clinical integration of these technologies, where each data point corresponds to an individual patient